Back to articles

 Mycoplasmas

 The Mollicutes, often called mycoplasmas, are naturally occurring stable bacteria that lack cell walls (mollis is latin for “soft”).
-These pleomorphic bacteria are not stained by Gram-stain but are phylogenetically related to Firmicutes (a phylum of bacteria, most of which have Gram-positive cell wall structure).
+These pleomorphic bacteria are not stained by Gram-stain but evolved from gram-positive ancestors in the Firmicutes lineage by genome reduction and loss of the cell wall.
+This is why they are phylogenetically gram-positive even though they have no wall to take up the Gram stain.

 Mycoplasma (cell wall-deficient bacteria) resemble protoplasts (bacteria treated to remove their cell walls) but are more resistant to osmotic lysis than protoplasts.
 Species of medical importance include Mycoplasma pneumoniae and Ureaplasma urealyticum.